spences10/scottspence.com/posts/2020/05/30/first-time-pc-build/index.md

 - GPU (Graphics Processing Unit)
 - Storage (onboard memory for OS)
 - Case
-- Powersupply (PSU)
+- Power supply (PSU)

-I wanted someting a bit more powerful than the Inter Core i7 (two cores, four threads) that was in the ASUS Transformer, with a bump to the 16GB of RAM it had.
+I wanted something a bit more powerful than the Inter Core i7 (two cores, four threads) that was in the ASUS Transformer, with a bump to the 16GB of RAM it had.